Degenerative disk disease is when normal changes that take place in the disks of your spine cause pain.

 How Is It Diagnosed?

 Your doctor will talk to you about your medical history and your symptoms.
-He may ask you:
+They may ask you:

 - When the pain started